Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Show a list of guilds where the bot is connected on a voice channel.
+Shows a list of guilds where the bot is connected on a voice channel.

 .. _audio-command-audioset: